A Spark of Light by Jodi Picoult is a newer novel addressing the many sides and viewpoints surrounding abortion.

 The timeline starting with the present moment and working its way back to noon; we end in the aftermath, quite abruptly

-I just couldn’t get on board with this timeline, although from afar, moving backwards sounds like a brilliant idea.
+I just couldn’t get on board with this timeline, although from afar, moving backward sounds like a brilliant idea.
 The story shows how this group of diverse people landed in this situation.
 However, I found the mixed plots and timeframes jumbled and confusing.
 A Spark of Light lacked flow.

 I will admit: I had an ARC (advanced reading copy) so chapters and sections were MIA for that reason.
 Maybe if visual dividers had existed, I would have had an easier read.
 I’ll have to peek at a final version.

 AND, the end just ends.
 Shots are fired.
 Someone dies.
 BOOM.
 Over.
-I would have loved more depth, and a stronger look into these characters’ lives after the shooting.
+I would have loved more depth and a stronger look into these characters’ lives after the shooting.
 I understand that this is not a book about hostage and shooting trauma, but these women and their stories are left incomplete.
 The overall novel and storyline felt a bit shallow without the solid ending.

 A Spark of Light by Jodi Picoult [Ballantine Books 2018]